urbainvaes/vim-tmux-pilot/README.md

 Inspired by [vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator),
-this plugin further extends the `<c-{h,l}>` mappings to switch between `vim` or `tmux` tabs when no `vim` or `tmux` split is available, similarly to what happens in the [i3](https://i3wm.org) window manager in a workspace with both tabs and splits.
+this plugin further extends the `<c-{h,l}>` mappings to switch between `vim` or `tmux` tabs when no `vim` or `tmux` split is available, similarly to the behavior of the [i3](https://i3wm.org) window manager in a workspace with both tabs and splits.
-It can additionally be configured to automatically create a container when reaching the boundary of the navigation space.
+It can additionally be configured to automatically create a container when there isn't any in the specified direction.

 # Installation